-He resides in the Philadelphia suburbs with his wife and children and devotes his spare time to volunteering as a youth football, basketball, and baseball coach.
-As a CYO coach, he is particularly proud of his commitment to community service beyond the playing fields.
-He is a huge Phillies fan and has seen the Phillies play in 16 different ballparks and counting.
+He resides in the Philadelphia suburbs, with his wife and children and devotes much of his spare time to volunteering as a youth football, basketball, and baseball coach.
+He is a huge Phillies fan and has seen the Phillies play in 16 different ballparks, and counting.

 - 2002, JD, Temple University Beasley School of Law